 Members of our creative team at Headquarters put together a special “poster” board with cutouts, depicting the traditional Jewish New Year apple and honey (complete with honey bee and holiday bread known as challah).
 A few of our people trotted down to San Francisco State University to set up the board and invite students to pose at our “photo booth” with their faces in the cutouts.
 We posted the photos on our Facebook fan page and asked for their email addresses so we could send them the link.
 It was a fun conversation starter and the kind of thing we will probably continue doing more of in the future.
 You can see the photos here.

 We often get opportunities to do radio interviews during the Jewish holidays.
-We’re providing three from this season—two from a Christian program, Haven Today.
-You can hear Rich Robinson share his story in light of Rosh Hashanah and Susan Perlman telling about her faith journey in light of Yom Kippur.
-The last interview was for a secular broadcast, a brief segment of a larger program done by BBC London in which Simon Lissak had the opportunity to share the gospel.
+This one was for a secular broadcast, a brief segment of a larger program done by BBC London in which Simon L. had the opportunity to share the gospel.
 Click here to download his interview.